 Purchasing, more expensive, leads from third-party firms that do more detailed candidate qualification before selling them to you.
 So, you hope these “leads” have the resources to become a franchisee somewhere

 Due diligence is the key to finding serious leads from these firms.
 They come in all stripes: great, good, mediocre and terrible.
-Our experience informs that testing and tracking results is the best way to determine a path forward.
+Our experience informs that testing and tracking results is the best way to determine a path forward and give you an acceptable ROI.
 The goal is to find firms that can regularly produce actionable leads (i.e. act on a typical opportunity in the next 12-15 months).
 Paying large sums for leads that must be “educated” and “nurtured” can tack months onto that lead’s potential value to you.
-Could be worth it, but the stakes are higher for less established franchisors and brokers.
+Could be worth it, but the stakes are higher for less established franchisors and consultants.

 Some questions to consider: